Iginla's 625th goal, Quick's 35 saves get Kings past Canucks

+VANCOUVER, British Columbia (AP) -- Jarome Iginla thought he tied one of his heroes on the NHL's all-time goals list earlier this week.
+His math was a little off, but the veteran winger only had to wait a couple more days to reach the milestone.

-VANCOUVER, British Columbia (AP) -- Jarome Iginla scored his 625th career goal and Jonathan Quick made 35 saves for his second shutout of the season as the Los Angeles Kings beat the Vancouver Canucks 2-0 on Friday night.
+Iginla scored the 625th goal of his career to match Joe Sakic for 15th place all-time, and Jonathan Quick made 35 saves for his 44th career shutout as the Los Angeles Kings beat the Vancouver Canucks 2-0 on Friday night.

+The 39-year-old Iginla was under the impression his winner in Wednesday's victory against the Flames in Calgary, where he played from 1996-13, put him on par with Sakic before realizing he was still one short.

+''I jumped the gun,'' Iginla said. ''That (puck), I will be keeping.
+I know what a great player he was and what a great person.''

 Tyler Toffoli also scored for Los Angeles, which is clinging to slim playoff hopes and now sits eight points behind Nashville for the second wild card in the Western Conference with five games remaining for each team.